All campuses are open and ready to serve students virtually, hybrid, or in person.

 - A Sabbatical Leave Report must be submitted to the dean, director, or immediate supervisor

-and to the Human Resources Office within four (4) months after completion of the leave.
+and to the Professional Development team within four (4) months after completion of the leave.

 - Recipients will not serve on college task forces, committees, or faculty council,